friedev/musicli/README.md

 ```

 For live playback, you will need a Soundfont in SF2 format.
-I recommend the MuseScore General Soundfont which can be freely downloaded from the [MuseScore handbook](https://musescore.org/en/handbook/3/soundfonts-and-sfz-files)) among other soundfonts.
+I recommend the MuseScore General Soundfont, which can be freely downloaded from the [MuseScore handbook](https://musescore.org/en/handbook/3/soundfonts-and-sfz-files) along with other soundfonts.

 ## Usage